BrianLDev/100-days-of-code/log.md

 **Thoughts:**
 Note - Been coding every day but not logging it on here.
 Getting everything caught up from Apr 14 to Apr 23.

-These 3 days sort of blurred together (late nights / early mornings) so for the sake of 100DaysOfCode, I'm combining them together into one "day".
+These 3 days sort of blurred together (late nights / early mornings) so I'm combining them together here.

 Made great progress on the Unity Machine Learning Agent Penguins tutorial.
 This one is especially hard because the MLAgent package is changing rapidly and the tutorial is already out of date.
 Need to do a lot of tweaks and adjustments to get things to work.
 Frustrating, but great for learning experience.